descostesn/genomecompR/README.md

 # genomecompR

 This R package is provided to describe the method section of an accompanying article.
 It does not aim to be extended in terms of features.
-Please respect the packages version described below for full functionality.
+Please respect the R version described below for full functionality.

 ## Description